-This clinical course is the first of four that focuses on the domains of provider of care, manager of care, and member of a profession to include protection, promotion, and optimization of health and abilities of the healthcare participant across the lifespan.
-The student will apply concepts in the classroom, laboratory, and or clinical setting.
-Major concepts include comfort, immunity, infection, inflammation, tissue integrity, digestion, elimination, and culture and diversity.
+This clinical and didactic course is the first of four that focuses on the domains of provider of care, manager of care and member of a profession to include protection, promotion and optimization of health and abilities of the healthcare participant across the lifespan.
+The student will apply concepts in the classroom, laboratory and/or clinical setting.
+Major concepts include: comfort, immunity, infection, inflammation, tissue integrity, digestion, elimination and culture and diversity.
+This is a hybrid course.